intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 coordinate with the endpoints.
 It also affects the ability of service providers and others observe why problems occur {{I-D.iab-covid19-workshop}}.

-This situation is sometimes cast as an adversarial tradeoff stance between privacy and the ability for the network path to provide intended functions.
-However, this is perhaps an unnecessarily polarized characterization as a zero sum situation.
+This situation is sometimes cast as an adversarial tradeoff between privacy and the ability for the network path to provide intended functions.
+However, this is perhaps an unnecessarily polarized characterization as a zero-sum situation.
 Not all information passing implies loss of privacy.
 For instance, performance information or preferences do not require disclosing user or application identity or what content is being accessed, network congestion status information does not have reveal network topology or the status of other users, and so on.

-This points to one way to resolve the adversity, the careful of design of what information is passed.
+This points to one way to resolve the adversity: the careful of design of what information is passed.

 Another approach is to employ explicit trust and coordination between